roseengineering/mutual/README.md

--currents  : list of antenna elements currents j or / complex notation -tlines    : list of transmission lines in j or / complex notation (used with currents) -vf        : velocity factor of the transmission line if angle given in feet or meters -solve     : solve matching networks for array
--tie       : list of lines to tie together
+-currents  : list of antenna elements currents j or / complex notation -tlines    : list of transmission lines in j or / complex notation (used with currents) -vf        : velocity factor of the transmission line if angle given in feet or meters -k2bt      : solve matching networks for array using K2BT method -tie       : list of lines to tie together
 -debug     : show current error norm when simulating the array and other information -power     : transmitter power output, default 100 watts